qiallyme/qilife-v2/src/qivoice/README.md

-# ⚙️ Core
+# 🎙️ QiVoice

-Contains shared utilities, base classes, and foundational logic used by multiple modules.
+Voice control, transcription, and text-to-speech powered by ElevenLabs and speech models.

 ---